-On today’s date in 1610, Samuel de Champlain and his Huron and Algonquin allies defeated an Iroquois party on Québec’s Richelieu River (formerly known as the Iroquois River and the Chambly River).
+On today’s date in 1610, Samuel de Champlain and his Huron and Algonquin allies began an attack on an Iroquois party on Québec’s Richelieu River.

-He died on Christmas Day 1635 in Quebec City.
+He later died on Christmas Day, 1635, in Québec.
 By the time of his death, the first Québécois settlers were beginning to arrive.

 2014 CHAMPLAIN COIN

 In 2014, the Royal Canadian Mint featured Champlain on the third coin of its Great Explorers series.

 The $200 pure gold Proof coin features the French explorer alongside an Indigenous guide as they disembark from canoes on the Ontario shoreline.
 The coin was designed by Glen Green and has a mintage of 2,000 pieces; a weight of 15.43 grams; and a 29-millimetre diameter.